 Most DUI sentences claim that you cannot drive with ANY measurable amount of alcohol.
-If you do get in trouble, then the Prosecutor and Judge can “revoke” your probation and sentence you to custody time.
+If you do get in trouble, then the Prosecutor and Judge can “revoke” your probation and sentence o custody time.
 This is another peril with having a prior DUI.

 An example of why you need DUI representation

 A driver has a San Diego DUI from four years ago.
 They have done everything they were required to do.
 However, they pick up a new DUI charge.
 When they come into court, the prosecutor will have not only the new file but also your old San Diego DUI prior.
 They still are on probation.
 The prosecutor will want to “revoke” probation.
 This may change your strategy in the current San Diego DUI case.
 Why?
 Because your recent San Diego DUI defense may be a “Rising Blood alcohol” defense.
 However, under your probation case, you cannot drive with ANY alcohol.
 Taking the stand and claiming you were under .07% but drinking and driving may be a basis for a have your probation revoked.

 It is not only a DUI specialist that is needed.
 You need someone who can navigate through probation violations as well as succeeding in your current case.
 This is why the Law Office of Mark Deniz opened its doors.
 Call now at 858-751-4384.

 A violation of your probation due to a DUI can affect whether you can get off probation early and eventually obtain an expungement.
 There is a variety of ways to violate probation.
 A common probation violation is driving with a measurable amount of alcohol.
 It is a very low bar and it is a situation to avoid.

 If you blow a 0.01% or higher, the Officer will arrest you for violation of Vehicle Code Section 23154.
 Not only will you be facing a new misdemeanor charge, you will also have to go back to Court on your original DUI for violation of probation.